A Practical Georgia Itinerary for 7–10 Days (the country!)

 Time spent here: 1.5 hours

 With epic views into the distance and similarly epic interiors, Gelati is one of the highlights of my visit to Georgia.
-It was one of Georgia’s first monasteries, founded in the beginning of the 12th century.
+It was one of Georgia’s first monasteries, founded at the beginning of the 12th century.
 You can see they really took their time to make this place worthwhile for us tourists 1000 years later.
 If you feel like you can see Gelati from miles away, you’ll make the founders very happy, because the goal was for the complex to be visible from the entire country.

 The monastery grounds are comprised of several buildings, which you can wander in and around.
 Don’t forget to peel your eyes off the old structures to also take in the views of the surrounding hills.
-One of the buildings serves as an exhibition hall, so make sure to peak in to see what’s going on there when you visit.
-You’ll also probably find scaffolding due to ongoing works.
+One of the buildings serves as an exhibition hall, so make sure to peek in to see what’s going on there when you visit.
+You’ll also probably find scaffolding due to ongoing work.

-Tip: If you can’t get enough of Gelati goodness, take a walk on the trail that leads from the monastery through the surrounding forest.
+Tip: If you can’t get enough of Gelati's goodness, take a walk on the trail that leads from the monastery through the surrounding forest.
 It takes you past some more religious buildings that are scattered amongst the trees.

 Parking is easy on-site near the entrance of the monastery.
 You’ll need at least 1.5 hours to enjoy all there is to see.